UVADS/DS-4002/README.md

 | Week 16 | 12/8          | Make UP 	|                         |    	        |      |
 | Exams   | 12/11         |           |  No Exam                |             |      |

 * N.B.
-There is no final exam for this class
+There is no final exam for this class.
 * Attendance credit is earned during the project cycles.
 I.e. 9/8 through 12/3.
+* No assignments can be accepted after 12/11, due dates are listed in Canvas.

 ## A few Policies that will Govern the Class
 Attendance Policy: The majority of the project work for this class is done during class.
 As such attendance is part of the course grade.
 Details are in the grading details page [Grading Policy](grading.md).